Humboldt (federal electoral district)

 Humboldt was a federal electoral district in Canada, that was represented in the House of Commons of Canada from 1904 to 1953.
-When it was created in 1903, it was part of the Northwest Territories.
+When it was created in 1903, it was part of the North-West Territories.
 When Saskatchewan became a province in 1905, Humboldt riding was in that province.
 It was abolished in 1952 when it was redistributed into Humboldt—Melfort, Mackenzie and Rosthern ridings.

 Members of Parliament

-This riding elected the following Members of Parliament:
+This riding elected the following members of Parliament: